Skip to content

 LinkedIn (Months 2 to 4):

-• 2 to 3 posts per week, generating growing engagement within the DTC and ecommerce community
+• 2 to 3 posts per week, generating growing engagement within the culinary and maker communities

 • LinkedIn content strengthened entity signals for ChatGPT, which indexes LinkedIn heavily through Bing